 Represented a U.S. collector on a significant loan of art to a major U.S. museum as well as the purchase and sale of various works of art.

 Litigation Claim for Property Damage

-Provided advice and counsel with regard to the disputed authenticity of an artwork purchased at auction.
+Advised a client with regard to the disputed authenticity of an artwork purchased at auction